c3lang/c3docs-old/docs/types.md

 # Types

-As usual, types are divided into basic types and user defined types (enum, union, struct, error, aliases).
+As usual, types are divided into basic types and user defined types (enum, union, struct, errtypes, aliases).
 All types are defined on a global level.
 Using the `public` prefix is necessary for any type that is to be exposed outside of the current module.

 ##### Naming